DaniloVFreire/secomp2023_plataformer/README.md

 # secomp2023_plataformer

-A plataformer demo project to 2023SECOMP game dev basics course, The Computing Week(SECOMP) of Federal University of Alagoas(UFAL).
+A plataformer demo project to 2023SECOMP game dev basics course, for the Computing Week(SECOMP) of Federal University of Alagoas(UFAL).

-Topics taught:
+Topics taught by me:

 - Characters and Inputs
 - Componentization
 - Map Creation with Tilemap
+- Basic shaders
 - Coyote Jump and Game Feel

 ## Demo gameplay